-Little aid is delivered and agencies on the ground begin to struggle without the necessary media coverage to spotlight problems of the displaced where 6 million people are faced with food insecurity.
+Little aid is delivered and agencies on the ground began to struggle without the necessary media coverage to spotlight the problems of displaced people where 6 million faced food insecurity.

 Recovering from civil war, plagued by terrorism and regular droughts, year on year Somalia contends with more than one problem.

 Increasing extreme weather patterns are diluting the availability of fertile soil causing widespread food shortages and an undetermined future.
-These photographs were taken as part of a NGO project.
+These photographs were taken as part of an NGO project.

 Kismayo prays for rain:In the village of Kismayo, hundreds of people came together to pray for rain, a movement of major significance pointing to the devastation caused by a lack of water.